Scary Movie (film series): Scary Movie (2000)

 Scary Movie is the first film of the franchise and directed by Keenen Ivory Wayans.
 It is the highest-grossing film of the franchise, with $278,019,771 worldwide.

-The film's plot mainly spoofs Scream and I Know What You Did Last Summer (1997), and it follows a group of clueless teenagers who are stalked by an incompetent serial killer one year after disposing of the body of a man they accidentally hit with their car.
+The film's plot mainly spoofs the slasher film genre, most notably the Scream and I Know What You Did Last Summer franchises, and it follows a group of clueless teenagers, led by the lovable, but dim-witted Cindy Campbell, who are stalked by a bumbling Ghostface-esque serial killer one year after disposing of the body of a man they accidentally hit with their car.

 Scary Movie 2 (2001)

 Scary Movie 2 is the second film of the franchise and was also directed by Wayans.
 It grossed $141,220,678 worldwide and is the second lowest-grossing film of the franchise.
 This is the last film to receive an R-rating and also marked the end of the Wayans siblings' involvement with the franchise, until the development of the sixth film.

-The film is a parody of The Haunting (1999), with the plot following a perverted college professor who plans to study ghosts inside a haunted mansion and uses the teens as bait.
+The film is a parody of supernatural films, most notably The Haunting (1999), with the plot following a perverted college professor who tricks a group of unsuspecting students, including Cindy and her friends, into visiting a haunted mansion for a fake sleep-disorder study, using them as bait to capture a ghostly menace.

 Scary Movie 3 (2003)

 Scary Movie 3 is the third film of the franchise and was directed by David Zucker.
 With $220,673,217 earned worldwide, it is the second highest-grossing film in the franchise.
 This was the first Scary Movie film to receive a PG-13 rating, as well as the first film to have no involvement from the Wayans family.

 Michael Jackson planned to sue the filmmakers for Edward Moss parodying him in such a way that made him seem like a child molester and having a fake nose.

-The plot of the film is a spoof of Signs and The Ring (both 2002).
-It revolves around strange crop circles found near an old farm and the circulation of an unusual videotape and Cindy helping the President to prevent an extreterrestrial invasion.
+The plot of the film is a spoof of the films Signs and The Ring (both 2002).
+It follows Cindy, now a TV reporter, as she investigates a cursed videotape that kills viewers in seven days while uncovering a link to mysterious crop circles and an impending alien invasion.
+To save the world, she must team up with the clueless U.S. President and two local farmer brothers to stop the supernatural and extraterrestrial threats before her time runs out.

 Scary Movie 4 (2006)

 Scary Movie 4 is the fourth film of the franchise and was also directed by Zucker.
 With $178,710,620 at the worldwide box office, it ranks as the franchise's third highest-grossing film.

-The main target of spoof was War of the Worlds (2005).
-The film follows Cindy trying to solve the murder of a young boy who is haunting her house.
+The film's main targets of spoofs were The Grudge (2004), War of the Worlds (2005), The Village (2004) and the Saw franchise.
+The film follows Cindy as she discovers her new house, where she works as a caretaker, is haunted by a ghostly boy, forcing her to team up with her clueless neighbor to save the world from an invasion of alien "Tr-iPods".